abdnh/anki-zim-reader/README.md

 You can download the add-on from AnkiWeb: https://ankiweb.net/shared/info/951350249

-Also see [development.md](./development.md#building-the-add-on) if you want to get the most recent version from the last commit.

 ## Development

 See [development.md](./development.md) for docs that only interest developers and contributors.